vova07/yii2-users-module/README.md

 'modules' => [
     'users' => [
         'class' => 'vova07\users\Module',
-        'controllerNamespace' => 'vova07\users\controllers\backend', // For backend app.
-For frontend app just skip this param.
         'requireEmailConfirmation' => false, // By default is true.
 It mean that new user will need to confirm their email address.
         'robotEmail' => 'my@robot.email', // E-mail address from that will be sent all `users` emails.
         'robotName' => 'My Robot Name', // By default is `Yii::$app->name . ' robot'`.